Indian

 • 1 tsp fenugreek seeds

-• Water (for soaking and grinding)
+• Cup water (for soaking and grinding)

 • Salt to taste

-For the Potato Masala Filling:
+For the Potato Masala Filling

-• 4 medium-sized potatoes
+• 4 medium-sized potatoes, boiled and peeled

-• 1 large onion (thinly sliced)
+• 1 large onion, thinly sliced

-• 2 green chilies (slit)
+• 2 green chilies, slit lengthwise

 • 1 tsp mustard seeds